-A paper with Kim Vogt (University of Wisconsin), "Trends and circumstances of Chicago homicides of young boys, ages infant to 14, 1965-2000," was accepted for presentation at the
+- A paper with Kim Vogt (University of Wisconsin), "Trends and circumstances of Chicago homicides of young boys, ages infant to 14, 1965-2000," will be presented at the American Society of Criminology meetings, in a session entitled Violence, Homicide and Gender. - Staff is collaborating with Lynn Addington, Department of Justice, Law and Society, American University, on "Homicide location by victim characteristics and weapon," a comparison of

-- American Society of Criminology meetings, and placed into a session entitled Violence, Homicide and Gender. - Staff has begun collaborating with Lynn Addington, Department of Justice, Law and Society, American University, on "Homicide location by victim characteristics and weapon," a comparison of NIBRS data and CHS data.
-We plan to write a Research Bulletin and submit an article to the journal Homicide Studies. - ~ "An evaluation of arson-associated homicide in Chicago," with Dallas Drake, a retired firefighter, submitted to Homicide Studies.
+- NIBRS data and CHS data.
+We plan to write a Research Bulletin and submit an article to the journal Homicide Studies. - "An evaluation of arson-associated homicide in Chicago," with Dallas Drake, a retired firefighter, was revised for re-submission Homicide Studies in August.
 A revised version, titled "When Arson is Fatal," will be submitted as an ICJIA Research Bulletin." - "Recent changes in young children's risk of homicide victimization," with Kim Vogt (University of Wisconsin).
 An update to: Trends in Young Children's Risk of Homicide Victimization in Chicago, 1965-1995.
 "Long-term trends in young children's risk of homicide victimization: Chicago, 1965-2000" with Kim Vogt (University of Wisconsin).
 Paper to be submitted to Homicide Studies. - "Murder of newborns and infants in Chicago: Patterns and implications for prevention" with Kim Vogt (University of Wisconsin).
 To be submitted as a Research Bulletin - "Patterns and contextual characteristics of fatal and nonfatal violence against the elderly," with Ronet Bachman, an expert on national elderly victim data, was presented at the American Society of Criminology in November.
 The editors of the Justice Research and Policy journal invited us to submit a paper to the journal for publication. - "Homicide characteristics and developmental age: Victimizations of infants and children under age five in Chicago, 1965-2000" with Kim Vogt (University of Wisconsin).
 To be submitted to Homicide Studies. - "Street gang-related homicides in Chicago, 1965 to 2004," with Tim Lavery and Megan Alderden of the Chicago Police Department, a work in progress. - ~ "Killing little girls: homicides of girls aged infant to 14, Chicago 1965-1995," with Kim Vogt, University of Wisconsin.
 Research Bulletin in progress. - "Murder of newborns and infants in Chicago: patterns and implications for prevention," with Kim Vogt, University of Wisconsin. - "Homicides Committed by Children: Offenders under age 15 in Chicago, with Kim Vogt, University of Wisconsin, was presented at the American Society of Criminology in November. - ~ "Concomitant Homicides: Others Who Die in Intimate Partner Confrontations," with Jen Rubin (Wisconsin Coalition Against Domestic Violence).
-Research Bulletin in progress. - When an Elderly Person is Murdered: Circumstances of Homicides Against the Elderly in Chicago, 1965 to 2000" Research Bulletin in progress.
-Paper accepted for presentation at the Homicide Research Working Group meetings in June. - "Young Homicide Offenders in Chicago, Offenders Under Age 14, 1965-1995" with Kim Vogt (University of Wisconsin).
-Presented at the American Society of Criminology in November, 2005.
+Research Bulletin in progress. - When an Elderly Person is Murdered: Circumstances of Homicides Against the Elderly in Chicago, 1965 to 2000" was presented at the Homicide Research Working Group meetings in June, and is being revised for the Proceedings of that meeting.
+A Research Bulletin and an article to submit to Homicide Studies are in progress. - "Young Homicide Offenders in Chicago, Offenders Under Age 14, 1965-1995" with Kim Vogt (University of Wisconsin).
+Presented at the American Society of Criminology in November 2005.
 To be submitted as a Research Bulletin.